Abstract Tips & Help

 Deciding to submit an abstract is exciting, and the process is not too difficult, but it is a good idea to know what you will need, before starting.
 For example, NSH will ask for not only the 400 word abstract, but also the learning objectives, the CV of primary speaker, etc. Knowing that you need these things ahead of time will save you the headache of having to login back into the system to complete your submission.

 Use this "How To Guide" to preview what is involved.

-NSH workshops are 60 minutes from start to finish, and that includes any Q/A time.
-With that in mind, make sure you buffer in 10-15 minutes for questions and plan out what you want to cover accordingly.
+The NSH convention offers three session options: Workshops (60 minutes), Express Talks (15 minutes) and Learning Labs (2 -6 hours).
+Session lengths include Q &A time.
+With that in mind, for workshops make sure you buffer in 10-15 minutes for questions and plan out what you want to cover accordingly.

 Tip 3: Learning Objectives

 Learning objectives should be clear, and exact.
 This means that you will want to outline objectives that do not try to cover too much.
 If necessary, break a longer objective into separate objectives.
 For example, this objective “Understand that steps of the histologic process” is a lot for one objective.
 Consider something like, “Objective 1: Name the three steps of the histologic process.”
 And, “Objective 2: Define the three steps of the histologic process.”
 For more help writing objectives, check out this resource

 Tip 4: Ask Questions

 If you have a question, just ask us!
 Most of the time we can answer your question quickly and save you the stress of trying to figure something out on your own.
 Email firstname.lastname@example.org